-There are various skills for working in addiction.
-Here, counselling skills are selected.
+There are various skills for working on addiction.
+Here, we would be focusing on counselling skills.

 Counselling skills: The basic counselling skills are listening, non-verbal communication, reflective listening, empathy, analyzing, summarizing or use of open-ended questions.
 Besides these, there are essential counseling skills which are described below: